Last updated on September 22nd, 2022 at 06:56 am

 I won’t go out of my way to Wonderland Superstore but I like to go to the store in Amoy Plaza and the store by Whampoa.

 It just so happens that there’s a Wonderland Superstore in both those locations.

 I’m there for another store already so why not check this one out too in case I do find something I like?

 Remember how I talked about how it can be difficult to find pictures in my other blog post?
 This is still true for some blog posts but not for this one!
 I have a ton of pictures for this post so I’m actually happy about it.

-Are there any cute gift stores that you know of in Hong Kong that I should visit?
-Are there any cute gift stores in your city?
+Are there any cute stationery stores that you know of in Hong Kong that I should visit?
+Are there any cute stationery stores in your city?
 Let me know in the comments down below!